API reference¶

 in subclasses that benefit from a holistic view (e.g. global TF-IDF

 corpus, global distribution ranks).
-Both Coma, DistributionBased,
+All three of Coma, DistributionBased,

-and SimilarityFlooding override it.
+and SimilarityFlooding override it, as does JaccardDistanceMatcher when

 match_details¶